 Acupuncture, the ancient Chinese medicine that involves placing tiny needles in specific points, is gaining traction.
-There are many benefits of acupuncture that people enjoy to treat a wide range of ailments.
+There are many benefits of acupuncture and it can be used to treat a wide range of ailments.
 Athletes, senior citizens, and many others around the world now embrace acupuncture as part of their treatment plan.

 However, some people are still wary of acupuncture.